jakearchibald/jakearchibald.com/static-build/posts/2020/06/events-and-gc/index.md

 Yes!
 All of our objects have been garbage collected.
 So, the answer is: no, `abortable` doesn't leak.

+[Here's the demo I used for the videos](/demos/event-listener-leak/), so you can try it yourself.

 # But, why?

 Here's a less-code example: